greydongilmore/blog/docs/neuro_software/fsl.md

 template: overrides/main.html
 ---

-## Download FSL
+# Installing FSL

 The easiest method is to download this [python script](https://fsl.fmrib.ox.ac.uk/fsldownloads_registration/).
 You will need to register.
-On the subsequent page you will download the ```fslinstaller.py``` file.
+On the subsequent page you will download the `fslinstaller.py` file.

+## Linux

 Run the following in a linux terminal (the install will take awhile):